-Cohessive force Adhesive force The force of attraction between molecules The force of attraction between the moleof same substance is called the force of cules of the different substances is called cohesion.
-This force is lesser in liquids the force of adhesion. and least in gases.
+Cohessive force Adhesive force The force of attraction between the molecules of the different substances is called the force of adhesion.

 7.18 Surface Tension

 The property of a liquid due to which its free surface tries to have minimum surface area is called surface tension.
 A small liquid drop has spherical shape due to surface tension.
 Surface tension of a liquid is measured by the force acting per unit length on either side of an imaginary line drawn on the free surface of liquid, then T = (F/L).